Ruler90/js-slideshow/README.md

 # JS Slideshow

 ## How is it build?

 ### 1. HTML
 - It's just one div which is a container for all pictures, optional buttons if you want to change slides manually and img tags with pictures you want to use as slides.
-- For optimization use pics that are coresponding with your slider width and height (in this example I used Full HD pics).

 ### 2. CSS
-- 2 files - first for styling and second for animations.
+- one file for styling and one for animations.

 ### 3. JS
 - One function for next slide, one function for previous slide (optional if you won't use buttons) and setInterval for next slide.

-## How is it work?
+## How does it work?

 ### 1. HTML:
 - The most important thing is that all images need to have the same class so you can grab them with javascript (here -> mainSlides -> this class doesn't do anything else) and the second class for active slide (first slide by default).

-### 2. CSS:
+### 2. Styles CSS:
 - Container div has overflow: hidden because you don't want to see pictures when they slide in or out outside the container.
 - Container div has position: relative because when images slide in or out they get position: absolute and have fixed position where the animation starts and ends.
 - Container div has flex for buttons and images.
 Images have flex-shrink: 0 just for Firefox, which shrinks all images on page load to fit them into container instead of showing first slide (it's ok on Chrome even without flex-shrink).